-- 3. If the Project includes a trail, what construction materials will be used? - 4.
-What type of irrigation system will be installed, if applicable?
+- 4. What type of irrigation system will be installed, if applicable?
 What is the water source and cost? - 5.
 Describe the planting palette.
 Are the species and size of plants appropriate to the habitat?
-Are native or drought tolerant plants being used?
-EEMP will not pay for trees larger than 15 gallons. - 6.
+Are native, drought tolerant, and low water use plants being used?
+EEM program will not pay for trees larger than 15 gallons.
+If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 6.
 If applicable, what is the projected plant establishment time and cost? - 7.
 Identify the percentage of expenditures for labor vs. the percentage for materials. - 8.
 For acquisitions: - a.
 What is the fair market value of the property? - b.
 Has an appraisal been completed? - c.
 If not, what is the basis for this assessment? - d.
-Has the seller discounted the sale price?

-E. Other Benefits and Community Participation (0-5 points)
+Has the seller discounted the sale price? - E. Other Benefits and Community Participation (0-5 points)